foxitsoftware/FoxitPDFSDKForWeb-Angular-Example/README.md

 #### 2. Import modular addons

-This method was used by default in the out-of-the-box example for Anguar.
+This method was used by default in the out-of-the-box example for Angular.

 1. Install